lammps/lammps/doc/src/Fortran.rst

 .. f:function:: get_thermo(name)

+   This function will call :cpp:func:`lammps_get_thermo` and return the value of the corresponding thermodynamic keyword.

    :p character(len=*) name: string with the name of the thermo keyword
    :r real(C_double): value of the requested thermo property or 0.0_C_double

 --------

 .. f:subroutine:: extract_box(boxlo, boxhi, xy, yz, xz, pflags, boxflag)

+   This subroutine will call :cpp:func:`lammps_extract_box`.
+All parameters are optional, though obviously at least one should be present.
+The parameters *pflags* and *boxflag* are stored in LAMMPS as integers, but should be declared as ``LOGICAL`` variables when calling from Fortran.

    :p real(c_double) boxlo [dimension(3),optional]: vector in which to store
     lower-bounds of simulation box